Adaptogenic Rosemary Salmonby Amylee Amos PhD, RDN, IFMCPRecipes

 - Roast the salmon on 400 degrees for 15 minutes.

-- Once cooked through and slightly crispy, plate a heaping serving of roasted vegetables and the salmon filet and serve immediately.
+- Once cooked through and slightly crispy, plate a heaping serving of colorful roasted vegetables and the salmon filet and serve immediately.

 - Baba, S., Osakabe, N., Natsume, M., & Terao, J. (2004).
 Orally administered rosmarinic acid is present as the conjugated and/or methylated forms in plasma, and is degraded and metabolized to conjugated forms of caffeic acid, ferulic acid and m-coumaric acid.
 Life Sci., 75(2):165-78.